SoullessWaffle/bcli/README.md

 `bcli packages` Installs most used npm packages

-`bcli share` Shares a demo with Ngrok
+`bcli share` Shares a demo with ngrok

 ### Adding a new command
 Add a choice inside the list of choices `/bin/cli-default`, `name` should be the the title that will shown by the initial prompt, `value` should correspond to the name of the command listed in the `/bin` folder.